alexzk1/EDMC_EDSMStatus/README.md

 # Updates by alexzk version:

-What it do, when you select system on map it talks (plays mp3 there) if your current selection is known for EDSM.
+* What it do, when you select system on map it talks (plays mp3 there) if your current selection is known for EDSM.
 Also it is shown in "Jump to".
 I added automatic distancing.
 If you click 2 stars on galaxy map and both are known to edsm it will calculate distance and show there.
 So cool tool to measure of farmost sides.
+* Now it can use `EDSMOverlay` to display information too.
+* If `EDSMOverlay` is detected, sound can be disabled.

 When I say "click" I mean "select as jump target".